1921 Pittsburgh Pirates season

 The Pittsburgh Pirates played their 40th season in 1921.
 It was their 35th season in the National League.
 The Pirates finished second in the league standings with a record of 90–63.
-It was the first season in which games were aired on radio via the then new station KDKA-AM to listeners all over Pittsburgh, making that team the first in MLB to employ radio broadcasters for game broadcasts on the then new medium.
+It was the first season in which games were aired on radio via the then new station KDKA to listeners all over Pittsburgh, making that team the first in MLB to employ radio broadcasters for game broadcasts on the then new medium.